typescord/beauty/README.md

 # ESLint plugin Typescord
-> ESLint plugin for Typescord projects
+> ESLint config for Typescord projects

 This repository contains the ESLint configuration used by the core packages of Typescord but also for Typescord projects.